 Free bite size training session for practitioners to share Learning Outcomes from recent Serious Case reviews and Learning reviews designed to be delivered in half an hour:

-Sally Halls – Independant Chair – Somerset Local Safeguarding Children Board
+Sally Halls – Independent Chair – Somerset Local Safeguarding Children Board

 As domestic abuse can happen to anyone, understanding the signs of domestic abuse and knowing how to respond is vital.
 These courses are suitable for everybody who provides a service to the public – it is an issue that really is everyone’s business.

-For information on how to book a course, please find the flyer below:
+For information on how to book a course, please further information in our brochure

 Face-to-face training, so that everyone is aware of and understands the Prevent Duty and how it sits within national and Somerset’s safeguarding processes.

 It is recommended that all front-line staff receive workshop to raise awareness of prevent (WRAP).
 To arrange training, please contact the Local Authority Prevent lead through email@example.com

 Each of these training sessions begins with the standard WRAP course with an additional bolt on for those wishing to train as trainers at the end (this is recommended for designated safeguarding leads or those with a responsibility for cascading to colleagues at their establishment).

 Many of our partner agencies offer multi-agency training opportunities on a variety of specialist themes.
 We will update this section as and when training becomes available.
 Please contact the training provider direct for further course information and attendance.

 Somerset Phoenix Project (working in partnership with SARSAS)